Kelbster/cookbook/_posts/2025-06-08-best-hummus-recipe.md

 ## Instructions

-1. **Prepare the chickpeas**: Place the chickpeas and baking soda in a medium saucepan.
+1. **Prepare the chickpeas**: Place 1 can (15 ounces) chickpeas and ½ teaspoon baking soda in a medium saucepan.
 Cover with several inches of water and bring to a boil over high heat.
 Continue boiling for about 20 minutes, or until the chickpeas are very tender and falling apart.
 Drain the chickpeas and rinse under cool running water.

-2. **Process the garlic and lemon**: In a food processor or high-powered blender, combine the lemon juice and garlic.
+2. **Process the garlic and lemon**: In a food processor or high-powered blender, combine ¼ cup fresh lemon juice and 2 minced garlic cloves.
 Let the mixture rest for 10 minutes to allow the garlic to mellow.

-3. **Make the tahini mixture**: Add the tahini to the food processor and blend until the mixture is thick and creamy, stopping to scrape down the sides as necessary.
+3. **Make the tahini mixture**: Add ½ cup tahini to the food processor and blend until the mixture is thick and creamy, stopping to scrape down the sides as necessary.

 4. **Add ice water**: While running the food processor, drizzle in 2 tablespoons ice water.
 Stop and scrape down the sides, then blend until the mixture is ultra smooth and creamy.

-5. **Add remaining ingredients**: Add the salt, cumin, and drained chickpeas to the food processor.
+5. **Add remaining ingredients**: Add ½ teaspoon salt, ½ teaspoon ground cumin, and the prepared chickpeas to the food processor.
 While blending, drizzle in 1 tablespoon olive oil.
 Blend until the mixture is super smooth, about 2 minutes.

-6. **Adjust consistency**: If your hummus is thicker than you'd like, blend in additional ice water, 1 tablespoon at a time, until you reach your desired consistency.
+6. **Adjust consistency**: If your hummus is thicker than you'd like, blend in additional ice water, 1 tablespoon at a time (up to 1 additional tablespoon), until you reach your desired consistency.

 7. **Adjust seasoning**: Taste and adjust seasoning with additional salt, cumin, or lemon juice if needed.

 8. **Serve**: Transfer the hummus to a serving bowl.
-Top with a drizzle of olive oil and your choice of garnishes.
+Top with a drizzle of olive oil and your choice of garnishes (sumac, paprika, or fresh parsley).
 Serve with pita bread, pita chips, or fresh vegetables.

 ## Recipe Notes